uwu/shelter/packages/shelter-ui/README.md

 A discord style textbox.

-Takes value, placeholder, maxLength, labelledBy, and onInput.
+Takes value, placeholder, maxLength, and onInput.

 All optional. onInput called every keystroke and passed the full current value.